Staff–Student Consultative Committee (Undergraduate)

 Co-Chairs: Student: Ryan Harris (Level 3) Staff: Professor Cedric Lacey

-The Board of Studies in Physics has a Staff–Student Consultative Committee (SSCC) which operates under the University’s Principles of Student Engagement:
+The Physics Department has a Staff–Student Consultative Committee (SSCC) which operates under the University’s Principles of Student Engagement:

 Students and staff work in partnership to co-create Durham’s distinctive educational environment.
 Through effective student engagement in partnership with Durham Students’ Union, the University shall continue to enhance its provision, ensure a collegial and respectful environment based on mutual responsibilities of staff and students, and develop our students’ skills and qualities.